Andrew Henderson

 Finally, you must also consider whether you’ll need particular visas or if you’ll need to meet other requirements to open a CD account in the country of your choice.
 Even if these types of things aren’t necessarily required, they may make banks more open to accepting you as a foreigner.

-Two countries that I often suggest to the people I work with are Georgia and Armenia.
+Two countries that we suggest are Georgia and Armenia.
 Both of those countries have banks that pay high interest rates, and they’re relatively stable and open to foreigners.

 Not only can you protect your downside by allowing your deposits to mature at various times, but you can add further protection by diversifying into different currencies.